 Clessie Cummins poses with driver "Stubby" Stubblefield and mechanic Bert Lustig at the Indianapolis Speedway in 1934.
 Three years after running the Cummins Special at the track, Cummins returned with not just one, but two competing engines, in the Number 5 and Number 6 cars.
 Cummins was interested in testing the effectiveness of 2-cycle versus 4-cycle designs for durability and efficiency.
 Watch Stubby in action here.

-Of course, if you want the complete history of Cummins in the Indianapolis 500, visit the Cummins Engines website.
+Of course, if you want the complete history of Cummins in the Indianapolis 500, continue here.

 Cummins co-founder Clessie Cummins drove this Cummins-powered Auburn from New York to San Francisco in 1935 on $7.62 worth of fuel.